-There are 3 significant findings from this study.
+There are 3 steps to this study.

-- Finding 1 Keys to Success in Succession Planning - Finding 2 Structure of Succession Planning Process - Finding 3 Steps and Responsibilities to identify, solicit and educate successful leaders
+- 1. Keys to Success in Succession Planning - 2.
+Structure of Succession Planning Process - 3.
+Steps and Responsibilities to identify, solicit and educate successful leaders

-Finding 1 - Keys to Success in Succession Planning
+1. Keys to Success in Succession Planning

-- Had a process in place that was followed for identifying and nominating excellent candidates for leadership roles. - Provided training, education and extensive personal mentoring to build and guide successful officers and leaders.

-Successful planning for future leaders began with the recruiting process
+- Had a process in place that was followed for identifying and nominating excellent candidates for leadership roles. - Provided training, education and extensive personal mentoring to build and guide successful officers and leaders. - Successful planning for future leaders began with the recruiting process